standardebooks/tools/README.md

 Convert all arguments to URL-safe strings.

-##modernize-hyphenation
+##modernize-spelling

-Replace words that may be archaically compounded with a dash to a more modern spelling.
+Modernize spelling of some archaic words, and replace words that may be archaically compounded with a dash to a more modern spelling.
 For example, replace "ash-tray" with "ashtray".

 ##ordinal